r57zone/Half-Life-Alyx-novr/README.md

 **The game or SteamVR don't start** - restart the computer or close Steam, SteamVR and the game in the task manager, if any.

+**Decrease HUD in spectator mode** - enter the command in the console `hlvr_spectator_hud_size 80`.
+More details [here](https://youtu.be/JwxQ3jJ5aWA?t=343).

+**Controllers stop moving in spectator mode** - Do not use the Escape key.
+If you clicked it, click it again.
+In the WASD layout of the menu, the tilde key.